Masako Nakata

 Masako Nakata (中田 正子, Nakata Masako) was one of Japan's first female lawyers.

 Biography

 Masako Tanaka was born and raised in Bunkyo-ku, Tokyo on December 1, 1910.
-Her father Kunijiro was a major in the Military Police who loved reading William Shakespeare in English, and encouraged his daughter to study which was rather a rare attitude among parents in 1920s' Japan.
+Her father Kunijiro was a major in the Military Police who loved reading William Shakespeare in English, and encouraged his daughter to study which was a rather rare attitude among parents in 1920s' Japan.